AlexsLemonade/scpca-nf/external-data-instructions.md

   -profile <name of profile>
 ```

-This will pull the `scpca-nf` workflow directly from Github, using the `v0.2.7` version, and run it based on the settings in the configuration file that you have defined.
 Where `<path to config file>` is the **relative** path to the [configuration file](#configuration-files) that you have setup and `<name of profile>` is the name of the profile that you chose when [creating a profile](#setting-up-a-profile-in-the-configuration-file).
+This command will pull the `scpca-nf` workflow directly from Github, using the `v0.2.7` version, and run it based on the settings in the configuration file that you have defined.

 **Note:** `scpca-nf` is under active development.
 We strongly encourage you to use a release tagged version of the workflow, set here with the `-r` flag.
 Released versions can be found on the [`scpca-nf` repo releases page](https://github.com/AlexsLemonade/scpca-nf/releases).

-For each library that is successfully processed, the workflow will return quantified gene expression data as a `SingleCellExperiment` object stored in an RDS file along with a summary html report and any relevant intermediate files.
+For each library that is successfully processed, the workflow will return quantified gene expression data as a `SingleCellExperiment` object stored in an RDS file along with a summary HTML report and any relevant intermediate files.
 For a complete description of the expected output files, see the section describing [output files](#output-files).

 ## File organization